stat545ubc-2024/assignment-b3-katiar252/README.md

 ### File Contents
 This repository contains:
 -   **README.md**
--   **Gapminder_App** This is the folder containing the app.R file with source code for the Gapminder App.
+-   **Gapminder_App** This is the folder containing the app.R file with source code for the app.

 ### How to Access
 The easiest way to interact with the app is on the shinyapps.io server (see link above).